nicotsou/nicotsou.com/content/blog/tltr-typescript-utility-types/index.md

 ## Why do we need utility types?

-Here our favorite `Track` interface:
+Here's our favorite `Track` interface:

 ```tsx
 interface Track {